dericcain/tiny-mobx-form/README.md

 - 🚶 Small, less than 2KB and tree-shakable
 - 💪 Written in TypeScript using MobX
 - ⚠️ Includes popular validations
-- 📝 Ability to add your own custom validations if needed
+- 📝 Can add your own custom validations if needed
 - 👓 Accessibility friendly by automatically autofocusing input on validation error
 - 🇲🇽 Supports multilingual by allowing custom validation messages to be used